 Mike White On Creating HBO's 'Enlightened' Whistle-Blower

-The HBO series Enlightened wrapped up its second season Sunday night.
+The HBO series Enlightened wrapped up its second and final season in March.
 The show began as the story of a woman — the naive, idealistic, manipulative, determined and sincere Amy Jellicoe, played by Laura Dern — trying to put her life back together in the wake of a breakdown.
 After spending a couple of months at a New Age recovery center in Hawaii, Amy attempts to apply what she has learned to her life back in the real world of corporate America.

 In the second season, Amy takes that impulse to change and refocuses her energies: She no longer wants to change merely herself — she wants to change the world.
 The second season follows Amy as she becomes a whistle-blower at the company where she works.